gumaerc-testorg/7.344-spring-2015/content/pages/readings.md

 {{< tdopen >}}

-Rienzi, L., A. Capalbo, et al. "[No Evidence of Association Between Blastocyst Aneuploidy and Morphokinetic Assessment in a Selected Population of Poor-prognosis Patients: A Longitudinal Cohort Study](http://dx.doi.org/10.1016/j.rbmo.2014.09.012)." _Reproductive Biomedicine Online_ 30, no. 1 (2015): 57–66.
+Rienzi, L., A. Capalbo, et al. "{{% resource_link "dff9f403-2495-4a0f-a641-c5572c531d85" "No Evidence of Association Between Blastocyst Aneuploidy and Morphokinetic Assessment in a Selected Population of Poor-prognosis Patients: A Longitudinal Cohort Study" %}}." _Reproductive Biomedicine Online_ 30, no. 1 (2015): 57–66.

-Wells, D., K. Kaur, et al. "[Clinical Utilisation of a Rapid Low-pass Whole Genome Sequencing Technique for the Diagnosis of Aneuploidy in Human Embryos Prior to Implantation](http://dx.doi.org/10.1136/jmedgenet-2014-102497)." _Journal of Medical Genetics_ 51, no. 8 (2014): 553–62.
+Wells, D., K. Kaur, et al. "{{% resource_link "d7ff25be-9533-4170-a956-6aca4855e368" "Clinical Utilisation of a Rapid Low-pass Whole Genome Sequencing Technique for the Diagnosis of Aneuploidy in Human Embryos Prior to Implantation" %}}." _Journal of Medical Genetics_ 51, no. 8 (2014): 553–62.

 {{< tdclose >}}